MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/management-disciplines.md

 ![Azure Arc-enabled Kubernetes cluster management](./media/arc-enabled-kubernetes-cluster-management.png)

-The following diagram shows [Azure Arc-enabled Kubernetes cluster access from anywhere](/azure/azure-arc/kubernetes/conceptual-cluster-connect) and how the components interact with each other to manage cluster using Azure RBAC.
+The following diagram shows [Azure Arc-enabled Kubernetes cluster access from anywhere](/azure/azure-arc/kubernetes/conceptual-cluster-connect) and how the components interact with each other to manage cluster using Azure role-based access control (RBAC).

 ![Access Arc-enabled Kubernetes anywhere](./media/cluster-connect-network.png)